-The school recognizes that when a child goes missing from school it is a potential indicator of abuse or neglect, i.e. - sexual abuse, peer-on-peer abuse, radicalisation, gang affiliation or criminal/sexual exploitation.
+The school recognizes that when a child is frequently absent from school, particularly over an extended period of time, it is a potential indicator of abuse or neglect, i.e. - sexual abuse, child-on-child abuse, radicalisation, gang affiliation or criminal/sexual exploitation.
 The school follows the Birmingham LSCB procedures "Identifying and maintaining contact with children missing or at risk of going missing from Education 2013".
 Under sections 8f and 8h of the Education Regulations Act (2006), the school will make 'reasonable' enquiries into the location of pupils with 5 days continuous unauthorized absence or for those who fail to return from leave of absence granted during term time.